iniakunhuda/iniakunhuda/README.md

 Hey there 👋, my name is Miftahul Huda and I am a fullstack developer.
 I have experience contributing and leading multiple projects such as E-grocery App, Marketplace, Agency, and Super Apps for internal team.
 I find satisfaction developing digital products that have good performace and have a nice user experience.
 Born and raised in 🇮🇩 Surabaya, Indonesia.
 Received my bachelor’s degree on Informatics at Trunojoyo Madura University.
-Currently working as a mobile developer, and contributed in community as Co-Lead SurabayaDev & Core Team GDG Surabaya.
+Currently working as a backend developer.
+Active contribution and sharing in tech community with Surabaya Dev and GDG Surabaya.

 **Technical Experience:**